godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 2. You can: (1) upload the entire `woocommerce-product-sku-generator` folder to the `/wp-content/plugins/` directory, (2) upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**, or (3) Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
 3. Activate the plugin through the **Plugins** menu in WordPress
 4. Click the "Configure" plugin link or go to **WooCommerce &gt; Settings &gt; Products** and scroll down to the "Product SKUs".
 Select which SKUs you'd like to generate and what should be used to generate them.
+5. If you generate variation SKUs with slugs, determine if spaces in attribute names should be replaced with underscores instead.
-5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.
+6. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.

 == Frequently Asked Questions ==